As an overview to where we are, we've now pulled our credit report. We've laid them out. Now, it's time for us to start diving in.

 Seven years is correct if it's a normal account, and ten years if it's like a judgment or a court issue, like bankruptcy.
 That is improper.
 You will want to mail a basic dispute letter explaining the issue and send it to the credit bureaus and the business.

 4. & 5.
 Accounts that are not yours and identity theft.
 They're both accounts that are not yours.
 This is the topic of the book and is covered in other chapters.
+For more information on hiring an identity theft attorney in Atlanta.

 IMPORTANT: If you follow the steps in this book and the issue is not corrected, you should seek legal advice because you may have a very valuable case.
 Also, what is not fixed after taking the right steps will most likely never be fixed without filing a legal claim.